luigifreda/pyslam/README.md

 - Integration of **[depth prediction models](#depth-prediction)** within the SLAM pipeline.
 These include DepthPro, DepthAnythingV2, RAFT-Stereo, CREStereo, etc.
 - Additional tools for VO (Visual Odometry) and SLAM, with built-in support for both **g2o** and **GTSAM**, along with custom Python bindings for features not included in the original libraries.

 pySLAM serves as flexible baseline framework to experiment with VO/SLAM techniques, *[local features](#supported-local-features)*, *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[volumetric integration](#volumetric-reconstruction-pipeline)* and *[depth prediction](#depth-prediction)*.
-It allows to explore, prototype and develop VO/SLAM pipelines.
-Users should be aware that pySLAM is a research framework and a work in progress.
+It allows to explore, prototype and develop VO/SLAM pipelines. pySLAM is a research framework and a work in progress.
 It is not optimized for real-time performances.

 **Enjoy it!**